Energy Department announces largest-ever investment in 'carbon removal'

-The Energy Department announced Friday it is awarding up to $1.2 billion to two projects to directly remove carbon dioxide from the air in what officials are calling the largest investment in "engineered carbon removal" in history.
+The Energy Department announced Friday it is awarding up to $1.2 billion to two projects to remove carbon dioxide from the air in what officials said was the largest investment in “engineered carbon removal” in history.

-The process, known as direct air capture, does not yet exist on a meaningful scale and could be a game changer if it did and were economical.
+The process, known as direct air capture, does not yet exist on a meaningful scale and could be a game changer if it did so economically.

-"If we deploy this at scale, this technology can help us make serious headway toward our net zero emissions goals while we are still focused on deploying more clean energy at the same time," Energy Secretary Jennifer Granholm said in a press conference call.
+“If we deploy this at scale, this technology can help us make serious headway toward our net zero emissions goals while we are still focused on deploying more clean energy at the same time,” Energy Secretary Jennifer Granholm said in a press conference.

 Project Cypress will be built in Calcasieu Parish, Louisiana.
-South Texas DAC is planned for Kleberg County, Texas.
-Each claims it will capture up to one million metric tons of carbon dioxide per year initially.
+South Texas DAC will is planned for Kleberg County, Texas.
+Each claims it will capture up to one million metric tons of carbon dioxide per year.
 A representative of the Texas project said it will scale up to remove 30 million metric tons per year once fully operational.
 No date was given.

 Officials said the projects will create 5,000 jobs for local workers and people formerly employed in the fossil fuel industry.

-Louisiana Governor John Bel Edwards, who was also on the conference call, said his state, with its experience in petrochemical manufacturing, density of pipelines and geology, is best suited for projects that tackle carbon.
+Also on the conference call, Louisiana Governor John Bel Edwards said his state is the best suited for projects that tackle carbon, with its experience in petrochemical manufacturing, its density of pipelines and geology.

-The announcement shows the big bets the Biden administration is making on technologies that capture carbon dioxide from the air and store it underground to address climate change.
+The announcement shows the big bets the Biden administration is placing on technologies that capture carbon dioxide from the air and store it underground as a way to address climate change.
 It's this gas more than any other that is heating the planet.

 Several scientists agreed with making some investment in direct air capture.

-Claire Nelson, a postdoctoral research scientist at Columbia University's Lamont-Doherty Earth Observatory said moving away from fossil fuels and producing the things we need without emissions are the most important ways to address climate change.
-But the scale of change needed makes direct air capture necessary as another tool.
-"In order to have direct air capture ready at the scale we need it by 2050, we need to invest in it today," she said.
+Claire Nelson, a postdoctoral research scientist at Columbia University’s Lamont-Doherty Earth Observatory said moving away from fossil fuels and producing the things we need without emissions are the main ways to address climate change.
+But the scale of change needed makes direct air capture another necessary tool.
+“In order to have direct air capture ready at the scale we need it by 2050, we need to invest in it today,” she said.

 “We need to look at reducing emissions as quickly as practically possible,” said Melissa Lott, director of research for the Center on Global Energy Policy at Columbia University.